AKCDV/CargoTracker_Group4/README.md

 - **Fleet Manager**: Monitor humidity levels of all trucks remotely from a centralized dashboard to ensure product safety.
 - **Logistics Coordinator**: Set specific humidity thresholds for different cargo types to maintain optimal conditions.
 - **Truck Owner**: View historical humidity data for each trip to verify proper conditions and provide proof to clients.
-- **Maintenance Technician**: Get notified of recurring humidity issues to perform preventive maintenance on HVAC systems.
+- **Maintenance Technician**: Get notified of recurring humidity issues to perform preventive maintenance.

 ## How to Use
 1. Install IoT sensors in the cargo area.